renadh12/Scraping/README.md

 #### Installation

-You can perform all these installation command lines on your `terminal` or your text editor terminal like I did.
+You can perform all these installation command lines on your `terminal`.

 Install pip